aa20g217/ORA-Latch-WF/README.md

-Latch WF for Over-Representation Analysis (ORA).
+## Latch WF for Over-Representation Analysis (ORA).

+ORA is a widely used approach to determine whether known biological functions or processes are over-represented (= enriched) in an experimentally-derived gene list, e.g. a list of differentially expressed genes (DEGs).